getmyisland/scp-observer-modding/README.md

 This repository serves as both a tutorial and a template for the SCP: Observer mod creation process.

-This tutorial will guide you through all the steps from creating a mod, to preparing and testing it, to uploading it.
+This tutorial will guide you through all the steps from creating, preparing, testing and uploading a mod.

 ## Custom Skins